OpenSTEF/openstef/docs/sql_database_diagram.rst

 Overview of relational database
 ============================================================

 OpenSTEF uses a relational database to store information about prediction jobs and measurements.
-An ER diagram of this database is shown bellow.
+An ER diagram of this database is shown below.

 .. image:: _static/mysql_er_diagram.png
    :width: 6.3in
    :height: 4.24236in

-The nescesarry tables are described in more detail bellow:
+The necessary tables are described in more detail bellow:

 customers
 -------------